EngineOfDarkness/Stalker-Anomaly-Ltx-Loader/README.md

 #### Modify system.ltx specific properties

 1. Create a .script file, for example `authorname_modname_system_mod.script` - the filename needs to end on `_system_mod.script`
+    - you can create as many different files (e.g. for organizational purposes) as you want
 3. Import both `Change.lua` (see [Change](#change)) and `Changeset.lua` (see [Changeset](#changeset)) by using require inside the file you just created
 ```lua
 local Change = require "gamedata\\scripts\\config\\Change"